OpReportISIS/TwitterApps/TwitterLinkExtractor/README.txt

    - To extract only Twitter links: python TwitterLinkExtractor.py -u <username>

-   - To extract all types of links (not just Twitter): python TwitterLinkExtractor.py -u <username> -a
+   - To extract all types of links (not limited to Twitter): python TwitterLinkExtractor.py -u <username> -a

    - By default, it extracts links from all retweets.